Home / Tarantulas / Greenbottle Blue Tarantula (Chromatopelma cyaneopubescens)

 Spiderlings

-The juvenile spiders too have a brilliant hue, possessing pink legs, a dark-colored carapace as well as a dark belly striped in red.
+The juvenile spiders too have a brilliant hue, possessing pink legs, a dark-colored carapace as well and a dark belly striped in red.

 Greenbottle Blue Tarantula Spiderling